Chart Color Schemes

 Jandakot has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population of the Jandakot statistical area (Lv2) is around 2,787.
-This figure reflects a growth of 254 people since the 2021 Census, which reported a population of 2,533.
-AreaSearch's estimation, based on examination of the latest ERP data release by the ABS in June 2024 and additional validated new addresses since the Census date, suggests a resident population of 2,720.
-This level of population results in a density ratio of 172 persons per square kilometer.
-The Jandakot (SA2) experienced a growth rate of 10.0% between the 2021 Census and November 2025, exceeding the national average of 9.7%.
-Overseas migration contributed approximately 64.0% of overall population gains during this period.
+As of Feb 2026, the population of Jandakot is estimated at around 2,787, reflecting an increase of 254 people since the 2021 Census which reported a population of 2,533.
+This increase was inferred from AreaSearch's resident population estimate of 2,720 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+The suburb's population density is approximately 172 persons per square kilometer.
+Jandakot's growth rate of 10.0% since the 2021 census exceeded the national average of 9.9%.
+Overseas migration contributed around 64.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population